At your first appointment:

 The programme consists of exercise and education components and is designed as a group intervention with other people in a similar situation to yourself.
 It is led by a physiotherapist and a member of the psychology team.
 Your team will be Karen Kenyon, Advanced Practitioner Physiotherapist and Maitridhara Goodridge, Clinical Psychologist.

 There is a total of six sessions and each session is 3 hours long.
 There are breaks during each session.
 Please wear comfortable clothes.
 Refreshments are available but you are welcome to bring your own water bottle, too.

 A PMP is a comprehensive group approach run by a Psychologist, Physiotherapist and other Health Professionals.
 The PMP aims to help you manage your pain so that you can have more control over your daily life rather than to ‘cure’ pain.The groups are aimed at equipping you with strategies for living as full a life as possible with your pain.

 Some people feel a bit worried about being in a group, but most find any anxieties quickly fade, and most people tell us that being with others who are going through similar difficulties is one of the most beneficial aspects of the PMP.

-The 30 hour PMP runs for 10 half-days (3 hour) sessions, twice a week for 5 weeks.
+The 30 hour PMP runs for 10 half-days (3 hour) sessions, with the options of twice a week for 5 weeks, or once a week for 10 weeks.
 It is run by a psychologist, physiotherapist and occupational therapist.